 You’ve read the labels on sausage, right?

-There’s often MSG, sugar (or worse sweeteners), lots of refined salt and sometimes other weird fillers that I can’t pronounce.
+Along with classic sausage spices, there’s often MSG, sugar (or worse sweeteners), lots of refined salt and sometimes other weird fillers that I can’t pronounce in seasoning for sausage.

-Even in “good” sausage from pastured pork, you often find sweeteners at least and chemicals too often.
+Even in “good” sausage from pastured pork, you often find sweeteners and chemicals.
 Sometimes the farmers who grow animals well aren’t the ones making it into sausage, and there’s often nothing they can do about the ingredients.

 Homemade sausage seasoning also allows you to have non-pork sausage easily (kosher, right?) and make certain you know the source of your meat so you can avoid CAFO meat and potentially having strange parts like ears in your sausage.

 You can literally use any ground meat, like beef, turkey, or pastured pork, and I’ve even used these seasonings in a lentil soup and completely skipped the meat, and it still tasted amazing!

 I use this to make “homemade” sausage to use in any recipes that call for ground sausage, soups, omelets, casseroles, pasta, ETC. A cousin of mine absolutely cannot eat organ meats for health reasons and hadn’t had sausage in years.
 It was fun to share this with her in my sausage zucchini bake!

 Get the whole premium package with bonus mini eBooks and Kindle/Nook files right HERE.

 Simply brown one pound of ground meat and add this mixture, stirring it around for a minute or two until your kitchen smells amazing.
 Ta da!
 Ground sausage.